JoebRogers/PICO-Tween/README.md

 - Despite being optimised, this library as a whole is still huge.
 It would be in your best interests to grab only the functions you plan on using, along with their support functions/variables.

-- The overall token count for the library is 1556, with an average of around 40-60 tokens per easing function.
+- The overall token count for the library is ~~1556~~ 2083, with an average of around 40-60 tokens per easing function.

-- This library has had the elastic easing functions removed as they relied on asin and acos, which are not available within the PICO-8.
-My math skills do not extend far enough for me to implement a solution for them that doesn't rely on those functions.
+- ~~This library has had the elastic easing functions removed as they relied on asin and acos, which are not available within the PICO-8.
+My math skills do not extend far enough for me to implement a solution for them that doesn't rely on those functions.~~

+- Thanks to the Nvidea CG Toolkit references, the library now comes with implementations of asin and acos.
+This means that elastic easings have been reincluded and should be working as intended.

 - An important thing to note is that in order for the sine easings to work correctly, I've used the radian based conversion for the base sin and cos functions without the y inversion: